sanjaykmohanty/Module7-Challenge-Silver-Tsunami/README.md

 # Module7 Challenge - Silver Tsunami

 ## Overview
-A large number of employees will be retiring from Pewlett Hackard in next few years.
-The managers need to prepare for the **siver tsunami**.
-The purpose of this technical analysis is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program offered by Pewlett Hackard.
+Many employees will be retiring from Pewlett Hackard in next few years.
+The managers need to prepare for the **silver tsunami**.
+The purpose of this technical analysis is to determine the number of retiring employees per title and identify employees who are eligible to participate in a mentorship program offered by Pewlett Hackard.

 The technical analysis report primarily answers the following questions:
 1. The Number of Retiring Employees by Title